Technology is constantly changing the way we do business! What do you think are the most important recent advances? Hopefully, this list help you out!

 1. Mobile Payments

 Many might only know of them as gadgets for hobbyists, but drones have become increasingly functional tools that will only continue to grow in terms of utility.
 These versatile, flying robots can be programmed and equipped to perform a variety of aerial services that were previously impractical or impossible, helping business owners both continue to innovate and save money.
 While more widespread applications of drones, like Amazon's proposed drone delivery service, are still pending FAA approval and are a few years away from becoming a daily sight, drones are becoming increasingly more relied-on in the fields of photography, cinematography, engineering, and agriculture.
-For those who are curious about how they can incorporate drones into their own line of work, check out a more detailed list of drone services here.

 3. Wearable Devices